ICWallis/Stanford-Geothermal-Python-Sessions--Beginner/README.md

 Download this tutorial from GitHub using the green 'code' button and unzip to somewhere that is easy to find, such as your Documents folder.

 Download and instal [Anaconda individual edition](https://www.anaconda.com/products/individual) if you don't already have it.
 When prompted, accept the default installation settings.
+See this link for more information on installation for [Windows](https://docs.anaconda.com/anaconda/install/windows/) or for [Mac](https://docs.anaconda.com/anaconda/install/mac-os/).

 In Windows open the anaconda prompt or in macOS open a terminal.
 Use the prompt/terminal to navigate to where you have saved this repository (hint: use _cd \<path_to_the_repository\>_ to change directory)